What is structured content?

 Why you should focus on creating structured content and not building web pages in the age of headless and omnichannel.

-Today we’ve got everything from IoT and wearables to digital signage and the good, old internet browser—not to mention the many ways content can be used and reused within and between sites.
+Today we’ve got everything from IoT and wearables to digital signage and the good, old internet browser—not to mention the many ways content can be used and re-used within and between sites.

-This omnichannel reality has paved the way for headless CMS—the separation of content and presentation.
+These developments have paved the way for headless CMS—the separation of content and presentation.
 You obviously can’t send a web page meant for big screens to a small smartphone or a smartwatch screen.

 And if you want the content you have created to be delivered smoothly to any channel, it needs to be structured.

 To “have structure” means that something is organized in a certain way.
 For instance, a tree has a specific structure: it has roots in the ground, a solid trunk jutting up, branches stretching out from the trunk, and leafs or similar vegetation covering the branches.

 Because all trees share a similar structure, we can treat them in the same, predictable way.
 We can plant them in mineral-rich soil, water them, provide ample sunlight, and cut branches that grow too large.
 Due to the power of structures, we can plan ahead and do useful and meaningful tasks, like planting apple trees and harvesting apples, or creating beautiful gardens.

 With this in mind, we work with the following definition:

 “Structured content” is information that is divided into its smallest meaningful pieces, predictably organized, and classified to be understood by humans and machines.

 This means that each individual content item of the same collective content type shares the same structure in the following ways: